nilodeveloper/i18n-ryla/README.md

 # i18n-ryla
-Used for internationalization of api's based on the Accept-Language of the headers.
+Used for internationalization of api's based on the ``Accept-Language`` of the headers.

 # How to install
 ```
 npm install i18n-ryla
 ```
-Create a languages folder with 'locales' json files
+Create a languages folder with localization json files

 ```
 -node-modules